5 Types of Clay for Skincare

-First of all, let's clarify what exactly a mask is and how it works on our skin and hair.
-Clay is a very complex mineral such as silicon, magnesium, zinc, calcium, copper and selenium compound.
-Choosing the right clay for your skin type is essential, as the clay will absorb excess sebum and impurities in oily skin, and provide more moisture and natural balance to dry skin.
+First of all, let's clarify what exactly a mask is and how it can be applied to and benefit the skin and hair.
+Clay is a very complex mineral much like silicon, magnesium, zinc, calcium, copper and selenium compounds.
+Choosing the right type of clay for your skin type is essential.
+Clay absorbs excess sebum and draws out impurities in oily skin types whilst providing dry skin with added moisture and natural balance.

-Never incorporate ingredients containing vitamin C into the mixture.
+Never incorporate ingredients containing vitamin C into the clay mask mixture.
 Vitamin C is a compound, that when in contact with the clay, creates a chemical oxidation reaction, promoting the production of free radicals.
-It is far better to add oils such as tea tree oil to disinfect or olive, jojoba or almond oil to nourish.
+It is far better to add oils to clay masks, such as disinfectant tea tree oil or nourishing olive, jojoba or almond oils.

-It is important to note that the tools used to prepare the mask should never contain metal, since that would reduce the benefits of the clay.
-We suggest that the tools used contain materials such as glass, wood, porcelain or clay.
-In addition, the water used to mix the clay, should be free of chlorine, to further accentuate their properties.
-Of course, you could mix the clay with an infusion of green tea that helps eliminate toxins from the skin and have antibacterial and healing properties.
-The clay, as already previously mentioned, may be mixed with essential oil instead of water.
-A mask in combination with aromatherapy, provide benefits not only to the skin, but also to the senses.
+It is important to note that the tools used to prepare the mask should never contain metal as this material would reduce the benefits provided by the clay.
+We suggest that the tools used are made of glass, wood, porcelain or clay.
+In addition, the water used to mix the clay should be free of chlorine to further accentuate its properties.
+Of course, you could mix the clay with an infusion of green tea that helps extract toxins from the skin.
+The clay, as previously mentioned, may be mixed with essential oil instead of water.
+A mask combined with aromatherapy benefits the skin and the senses.